nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 thrown when you try to access the uncreated object.
 - As a rule of thumb, any function that is intended to be used as a function constructor, should start with a capital letter.
+Any function that we intend to use as a function constructor should be named with a first capital letter.
+This makes it easier to spot errors in case you would miss `new` keyword.

+Although worth mentioning that creating objects with function constructors is going away because of new methods and ES6
 ### Built-in Function Constructors
 - An example built-in function constructors are:
+JavaScript has some built it function constructors like: `new Number(3)` and `new String('Jason')`.

+These constructors look like you're creating primitives but you are not.
+You are creating objects.

+When you use some methods like `.length` on a string, your string is boxed in a `String` object automatically to get access to all its methods.

+Although it doesn't work like that for numbers and you would need to create `Number` object first.
+It's best to avoid using built-in function constructors to create primitives because you're not creating primitives but rather objects.
+All these built-in function constructors have a prototype and you can actually add your own methods to it.
 ```JavaScript
 var a = new Number('3');